 Coachella Rocks California: Guide to Art, Music and Events

-The Coachella Valley Music and Arts Festival draws more than 180,000 music fans to the Coachella Valley each year for two weekends in April.
-The event is so popular it generates more than $700M in overall economic activity for the area and features some of the biggest music acts from around the world.
-This mass appeal helps Coachella rank as the fifth-largest music festival of its kind according to Forbes, and tickets continue to sell out in record time.
-For those lucky enough to score passes, we’ve created a quick guide to help you plan your Coachella adventure.
+Coachella Valley Music and Arts Festival draws more than 180,000 music fans to Coachella Valley each year for two weekends in April.
+The event is so popular it generates more than $700M in overall economic activity for the area and features some of the biggest music acts around the world.
+In addition, mass appeal helps Coachella rank as the fifth-largest music festival of its kind according to Forbes, and tickets sell out in record time.
+For those lucky enough to score passes, here’s a quick guide to help plan a Coachella adventure.

 How to Get to Coachella

-The Coachella Valley Music and Arts Festival is located in Indio, California, roughly 10 miles from La Quinta and 25 miles from Palm Springs.
-Visitors will find several transportation options that provide easy access in and out of the area.
+Coachella Valley Music and Arts Festival is located in Indio, California, roughly 10 miles from La Quinta and 25 miles from Palm Springs.
+Visitors have several transportation options that provide easy access in and out of the area.
 Shuttles are available from Valley Music Travel and one-way from LAX Airport.
-Guests can also plan to take the Sunline Transit Agency and Amtrak, with stations located throughout the Palm Desert area.
+Guests can also take Sunline Transit Agency and Amtrak, with stations located throughout Palm Desert.